Léopold Lambert – Paris on September 9, 2016

 Two Caterpillar bulldozers at work (right: Rafah, Palestine in 2002, left: Standing Rock, ND on Native sacred burial ground in 2016)

 Since April 1, 2016, the Standing Rock Sioux Tribe, later followed by over 200 other Native nations, has been occupying the sacred site of Standing Rock in order to protect it against the construction of the Dakota Access pipeline (named after the two American States, not the Native nation of course), which would carry Bakken crude from North Dakota to Illinois.
-Yesterday (September 8), North Dakota Governor Jack Dalrymple has called for the U.S. National Guard to intervene at Standing Rock a few hours before the ruling of a lawsuit that the Standing Rock Sioux Tribe has brought against the U.S. government.
-A few days earlier, some Native organizers had been attacked by dogs ordered by private security force, and bulldozers had demolished a sacred burial ground (see the Democracy Now report here).
+On September 8, North Dakota Governor Jack Dalrymple called for the U.S. National Guard to intervene at Standing Rock, a few hours before the ruling of a lawsuit that the Standing Rock Sioux Tribe had brought against the U.S. government.
+A few days earlier, some Native organizers had been attacked by dogs ordered by a private security force, and bulldozers had demolished a sacred burial ground (see the Democracy Now report here).

-The part of the Caterpillar website dedicated to “Defense” is particularly interesting in this regard and relatively generous in the information given.
-One might have an overview of the “Defense Product Line” proposed by Caterpillar to the U.S. army and U.S. Federal civilian agencies, including bulldozers such as the D6K or the D7R.
+The part of the Caterpillar website dedicated to “Defense” is particularly interesting in this regard and relatively generous in the information it provides.
+One can get an overview of the “Defense Product Line” offered by Caterpillar to the U.S. Army and U.S. Federal civilian agencies, including bulldozers such as the D6K or the D7R.
 The company however does not stop at providing military equipment to an army knowingly deployed in various parts of the world; it also offers training to military operators and provide a schedule of courses throughout the year.
-The website also features a list of federal agencies and branches of the U.S. army that it supplies with equipment.
-Under the title “Foreign Military Sales Programs,” the company lists the states of Iraq and Afghanistan as also provided with such equipment as part of the so-called “Supplemental Acquisition Program.”
-There is however no mention of another indirect important foreign military client: the Israeli army.
+The website also features a list of federal agencies and branches of the U.S. Army that it supplies with equipment.
+Under the title “Foreign Military Sales Programs,” the company lists the states of Iraq and Afghanistan as clients of its so-called “Supplemental Acquisition Program.”
+There is however no mention of another indirectly important foreign military client: the Israeli Army.

-The Israeli army indeed regularly purchases Caterpillar bulldozers through the “US Foreign Military Sales Progam,” which are later customized by Israel Military Industries to become an autonomous war-machine able to operate in Palestinian cities without any supporting squad.
-The model D9 of the Caterpillar bulldozers has been a particularly recurrent acquisition by the Israeli army for decades now.
+The Israeli army indeed regularly purchases Caterpillar bulldozers through the “US Foreign Military Sales Progam,” which are later customized by the defense contractor Israel Military Industries to become an autonomous war-machine able to operate in Palestinian cities without any supporting squad.
+The D9 model of the Caterpillar bulldozers has been a particularly recurrent acquisition by the Israeli Army for decades now.
 Created in 1954, it has been used in every war lead by the Israeli government since the first Sinai invasion in 1956.
-This ‘steel monster’ is 8-meter long, 4.6-meter wide, 4-meter high, it weights 60 tons, and is usually equipped with a 1.8-meter high blade in its front and a long plowshare in the back, which can dig a 1.7-meter deep furrow.
+This ‘steel monster’ is 8-meters long, 4.6-meters wide, 4-meters high, weights 60 tons, and is usually equipped with a 1.8-meter-high blade in its front and a long plowshare in the back, which can dig a 1.7-meter-deep furrow.
 The latter was particularly used during the Second Intifada in order to sever the Palestinian infrastructure (road, water, sewage, electricity) under the pretext of demining — an easily deniable pretext since the plowshare is situated in the back of the bulldozer.
-The D9 has many variations: the D9T does not need an operator to be present within the vehicle, the “Lioness” version is higher than wide and can thus penetrate in narrower street — although demolishing house to let bulldozers move forward in Palestinian refugee camps has never been a problem for the Israeli army in history… (for more on the question, I can refer to my short book, The Politics of the Bulldozer)
+The D9 has many variations: the D9T does not need an operator to be present within the vehicle, the “Lioness” version is higher than wide and can thus penetrate narrower streets — although demolishing houses to let bulldozers move forward in Palestinian refugee camps has never been a problem for the Israeli Army in history… (for more on the question, you may refer to my short book The Politics of the Bulldozer, B2 Editions, 2016)